TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
 In this example, `transform-origin:50% 50%;` is added.
-The origin point is set to the center so the diamond rotates from its center.
+The origin point is set to the center so the diamond rotates from the artwork center.

 ### Rotate